 Whichever method you use for ordering a repeat prescription, it takes 48 hours to process.
 If you need it sooner then please tell reception so they can alert the doctor

-The easiest way to order a repeat prescription is to register for online services.
+- Online – the easiest way to order a repeat prescription is to order via SystmOnline or the NHS App.

 Instead of issuing a green hand signed paper prescription, the doctor can now send the prescription electronically to your chosen pharmacist.